tojangeng262/connect4games/SimpleBotSimulation/simplebotsims.md

 #For the next thing im using bot for simulation.
-For the simulation, First, i defined about the game board and the game condition.
+For the simulation, First, i defined about the **game board and the game condition**.
 Heres the code i used

     class Connect4Game:
         def __init__(self, rows=6, columns=7):